-This article includes discussion of memory loss, amnesia, amnestic disorder, cognitive impairment, dementia, anterograde amnesia, retrograde amnesia, short-term memory loss, mild cognitive impairment, chronic traumatic encephalopathy, Alzheimer disease, Wernicke-Korsakoff syndrome, vascular dementia, dementia with Lewy bodies, and subjective cognitive impairment.
+This article includes discussion of memory loss, amnesia, amnestic disorder, cognitive impairment, dementia, anterograde amnesia, retrograde amnesia, short-term memory loss, mild cognitive impairment, chronic traumatic encephalopathy, Alzheimer disease, Wernicke-Korsakoff syndrome, frontotemporal dementia, vascular dementia, dementia with Lewy bodies, and subjective cognitive impairment.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 In this article, the authors provide an overview of memory loss and its most common presentations in the clinical setting (mild cognitive impairment, Alzheimer disease, vascular dementia, dementia with Lewy bodies, Wernicke-Korsakoff syndrome, and chronic traumatic encephalopathy).
 Risk factors for mild cognitive impairment are reviewed, along with lifestyle changes that have been suggested to slow progression from mild cognitive impairment to dementia.

 • Early-onset Alzheimer disease patients are more likely to have atrophy in both parietal lobes, rather than in medial temporal lobes, or diffusely over the cortex, as is commonly seen in late-onset Alzheimer disease.
 They also have more problems with language, attention, visuospatial function, and executive tasks, compared to their late-onset peers.